jihoonog/CMPUT-503/project-website/content/blog/exercise-2.md

 For this exercise were tasked to implement a basic ROS subscriber and publisher that we could use later in the exercise.
 The ROS framework uses a publish-subscribe architecture to send and receive data (or more specifically messages) to and from different nodes.
 These messages are transported using `topics`, these topics are named channels or buffers that publishers can publish messages to while subscribers can subscribe to these topics to listen to the messages.
 Messages are strongly typed, meaning their schema must be defined during compile time otherwise things will not work.
 Moreover, topics can only support a single message type, publishing multiple different data types will have all but the last topic type be overwritten by the publisher.
 However, you can define your own and ROS has a collection of different data types that the end user could use.

 While the Duckiebot software stack is based on ROS the robot developers made a custom template repository that one could fork to implement their own ROS package(s) that can be deployed to the Duckiebots.
-This template repository contains a Dockerfile that is used to download the images, build the container, and run the softwares that is specific to the Duckiebots and the end-user uses it to bootstrap their project.
+This template repository contains a Dockerfile that is used to download the images, build the container, and run the software programs that is specific to the Duckiebot and the end-user uses it to bootstrap their project.

 For making our first custom publisher and subscriber we were tasked to grab the video image from the built-in camera and publish it to a custom topic.
 Following the Duckietown developer guide I created a new python file that will act as my subscriber to the camera's image topic and publisher to my custom topic.
 I also added my new file into the launch file so that ROS will know to deploy that file as a new node.
-Finally I added the launch file into the the launch script that will be used to call `roslaunch` on the launch file to start my node when the container is running on the robot.
+Finally, I added the launch file into the launch script that will be used to call `roslaunch` on the launch file to start my node when the container is running on the robot.

 ### Image Subscriber